krav81nite/ML-papers/papers/focused/Demand_Forecasting_EV_Charging_Stations_MultivariateTS_2025.md

 - Lower performance during:
   - High variation peak periods

-⚡ The conclusion realça a necessidade de **modelos mais avançados** para lidar com picos de procura.
+⚡ The conclusion highlights the need for more advanced models to handle peak demand.

 ---